 Also of interest is that Cheyenne has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Cheyenne in 2010 was $28,485, which is upper middle income relative to Wyoming and the nation.
-This equates to an annual income of $113,940 for a family of four.
+The per capita income in Cheyenne in 2018 was $39,309, which is wealthy relative to Wyoming, and upper middle income relative to the rest of the US.
+This equates to an annual income of $157,236 for a family of four.
 However, Cheyenne contains both very wealthy and poor people as well.

-Cheyenne is a somewhat ethnically-diverse city.
+Cheyenne is a very ethnically-diverse city.
 The people who call Cheyenne home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cheyenne residents report their race to be White, followed by Black or African-American.
 Cheyenne also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 15.00% of the city’s residents.
-Important ancestries of people in Cheyenne include Irish, English, Italian, and Scottish.
+People of Hispanic or Latino origin account for 16.17% of the city’s residents.
+Important ancestries of people in Cheyenne include German, Irish, English, French, and Italian.

 The most common language spoken in Cheyenne is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Tagalog.